Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Hyperosmolar diabetic coma is a coma that is characterized by hyperglycemia above 50 mmol / l and lack of ketosis.
+Hyperosmolar diabetic coma is a comatose state characterized by hyperglycemia above 50 mmol/l and the absence of ketosis.

 Causes of hyperosmolar coma

-This variant of coma develops in conditions accompanied by dehydration: vomiting, diarrhea, the presence of diabetes insipidus, and the like.
-The factors that aggravate insulin deficiency include intercurrent diseases, surgical interventions, cimetidine, corticosteroids, catecholamines, beta adrenoblockers, furosemide, mannitol, thiazide diuretics, slow calcium channel blockers.
+This type of coma develops in conditions accompanied by dehydration: vomiting, diarrhea, diabetes insipidus, etc. Factors that aggravate insulin deficiency include intercurrent diseases, surgical interventions, taking cimetidine, corticosteroids, catecholamines, beta-blockers, furosemide, mannitol, thiazide diuretics, calcium channel blockers.

 Symptoms of hyperosmolar diabetic coma

 Hyperosmolar coma develops more slowly than diabetic ketoacidosis.
-It is characterized by hyperthermia, pronounced exsicosis in the absence of acidosis, early appearance of neurological disorders (aphasia, hallucinations, convulsions).
+It is characterized by hyperthermia, severe exsicosis in the absence of acidosis, and early onset of neurological disorders (aphasia, hallucinations, seizures).

-The starting dose of insulin, despite the high glycemia, should not exceed 0.05 U / kghh), because patients are highly sensitive to insulin, and with a rapid decrease in glucose, cerebral edema can occur.
-Enter heparin sodium, vitamins B and C, antibiotics of a wide range of action.
+The starting dose of insulin, despite high glycemia, should not exceed 0.05 U/kg h), since patients are highly sensitive to insulin, and with a rapid decrease in glucose, cerebral edema may occur.
+Sodium heparin, vitamins B and C, and broad-spectrum antibiotics are administered.

 What do need to examine?